Sample complexity and weak limits of nonsmooth multimarginal Schr\"{o}dinger system with application to optimal transport barycenter: Introduction

-\begin{itemize} \item Under the standard statistical sampling model where only random point clouds are accessible to the input marginal distributions, we establish the {\bf dimension-free} and {\bf parametric} $\sqrt{n}$-rate of convergence for estimating the cost functional, Schr\"{o}dinger coupling and barycenter on any bounded test function.
+\begin{itemize} \item Under the standard statistical sampling model where only random point clouds are accessible to the input marginal distributions, we establish \emph{dimension-free} and \emph{parametric} $\sqrt{N}$-rates of convergence for estimating the cost functional and multimarginal Schr\"{o}dinger coupling on any bounded test function.

-\item Building on the pointwise test function result, we further derive the rate of convergence of empirical MSB on the H\"older smooth function class.
-When specializing this general result to the 1- and 2-Wasserstein distances, we obtain a sharp convergence rate that substantially improves the state-of-the-art rates~\citep{BayraktarEcksteinZhang_stability}.
-To the best of our knowledge, current work is the first to obtain the optimal convergence rates under $W_1$ and $W_2$ of entropy regularized barycenters in the Wasserstein space given the known lower bounds on empirical Wasserstein distances~\citep{FournierGuillin,WeedBach}.
-Hence, our estimation results in this paper pave the way for future downstream statistical inference tasks. \end{itemize}
+\item We further derive the nonparametric rate of convergence of empirical multimarginal Schr\"{o}dinger coupling on the H\"older smooth function class.
+When specializing this general result to the $p$-Wasserstein distance for $p = 1,2$, we obtain a sharp convergence rate that substantially improves the state-of-the-art rates~\citep{BayraktarEcksteinZhang_stability}.
+To the best of our knowledge, the current work is the first to obtain the optimal convergence rates under $W_p \,(p=1,2)$ distance of entropy regularized couplings in the Wasserstein space given the known lower bounds on empirical Wasserstein distances~\citep{FournierGuillin,WeedBach}.

+\item We prove the central limit theorem (CLT) for the quantities of interest, including the cost functional and optimal Schr\"{o}dinger coupling on any bounded test function, and demonstrate the associated bootstrap consistency, where the latter enables downstream data-driven statistical inferences.

+\item For the MSB, we also derive parallel rates of convergence, weak limits and bootstrap consistency, as an application of general multimarginal Schr\"{o}dinger system theory established for EMOT.

+\item From a technical standpoint, we design a new decoupling mechanism to handle multimarginal Schr\"{o}dinger system based on induction and the iterative use of its marginal feasibility.
+This new probability tool, inspired by the idea of higher-order degenerate $U$-statistics \cite{ChenKato2019}, can be of independent interest to other MOT and barycentric inference problems.
+Building on this, along with other new technical tools, we show that under the assumption that the cost function $c\in\cC^2$, optimal population potential $\mvf^*$ and optimal empirical potential $\hat{\mvf}^*$ satisfy that